EricMarinho/Snak3D/README.md

 ## Getting Started

-Follow the below instructions to get started with Snak3D source code:
+Follow the below instructions to get started with Snak3D Frenzy source code:

 1. [Make sure you have all Requirements](#requirements)
 2. [Download Source Code](#download)